 What if an artist wants to give away the fifth stream if someone shares the song with one of their friends?
 We'll be happy to build in that feature too.

-Even though the stream to own model is designed to make sure musicians get paid for every play we also know that rules are meant to be broken, so there if there’s a way to help musicians with self-promotion and discovery, we’ll do our best to adapt.
+While this model is designed to make sure musicians get paid for every play we also know that rules are meant to be broken, so if there's a way to help musicians with self-promotion and discovery, we'll do our best to adapt.

-Often when people hear about Resonate their first response is “wow, that’s gonna be hard going up against Spotify!”
+Often when people hear about Resonate a typical response is "wow, how are you going to compete against Spotify?"

 But the reality is, Spotify isn't our competition.

-You see, there’s an obscure reason why offering a pay as you go model means we don’t really have many competitors.
+There's an obscure reason why offering a pay-as-you-go model doesn't really have much competition.
 According to research from Nielsen, the average music consumer spends $153 a year and half that goes to live shows.

 That means most consumers only have $76.50 left for spending directly on music (downloads, CDs, etc) but Spotify and Apple Music charge $120 per year.